 Local banks are more likely to provide bigger working capital loans than national banks, which often focus on credit card loans, according to the report.

 SourceFunding.org provides businesses, entrepreneurs and nonprofits with access to financing through our Responsible Finance Network™ of community banks, credit unions, CDFIs and state and local economic development finance initiatives.
 We connect businesses to the high-quality, low-cost financing that they need to grow and create jobs.
-To learn more, click here.
+Our mission: Financial inclusion.
+Create your Funding Navigator profile now.

 To read the entire article, click here.